Home

 Fire Extinguishers

-Since October 2006, when the Regulatory Reform (Fire Safety) Order 2005 was put into legislation, it is now a requirement for the owner/manager of every kind of premises to ensure visitors and staff are safe by supplying and maintaining the right extinguishers.
-Even landlords have to in HMO properties.
+Since October 2006, when the Regulatory Reform (Fire Safety) Order 2005 was put into legislation, it is now a requirement for the owner/manager of every kind of premises to ensure visitors and staff are safe by supplying and maintaining the correct extinguishers.
+This also includes landlords with HMO properties.

 In order to figure out the best extinguisher, you have to know the classification of the fires which are likely.